QBDev0ps/DevOps-Cloud-projects/Project17.md

 }
 ```

+#### Step 3: Attach the `Policy` to the `IAM Role`.

-- Attaching the policy to the IAM role created:
+This is where, we will be attaching the policy which we created above, to the role we created in the first step.

 ```
 resource "aws_iam_role_policy_attachment" "test-attach" {